eat-sleep-code/baseball-pi/README.md

 ___

 ## Known Issues
-* Some text blocks are wrapped prematurely.
-This issue is logged here: https://github.com/PiSupply/PaPiRus/issues/130
 * Python 3.x is not supported.
 The PaPiRus Zero ePaper display libraries do not yet support Python 3.x at this time.

 ___